alexey-tyurin/a2a-double-validation/README.md

    ```

    This script will:
-   - Read environment variables from your `.env` file
+   - Read non-sensitive environment variables from your `.env` file (`VERTEX_AI_PROJECT`, `VERTEX_AI_LOCATION`)
    - Validate that all required variables are set
+   - Check that required secrets exist in Secret Manager
    - Build Docker images for each agent
    - Push them to Google Container Registry
-   - Deploy them as Cloud Run services with environment variables set via `--set-env-vars`
+   - Deploy them as Cloud Run services with:
+     - Environment variables set via `--set-env-vars` (non-sensitive data)
+     - Secrets mounted via `--set-secrets` (sensitive credentials)
    - Generate a `cloud_config.py` file with service URLs

-   > **Important**: The deployment script reads from `.env` (not `.env.cloud`) and passes the environment variables to Cloud Run services.
-The containers themselves don't contain the `.env` file - they receive the variables as Cloud Run environment variables.
+   > **Security Note**: Sensitive credentials (`GOOGLE_API_KEY`, `HUGGINGFACE_TOKEN`) are stored securely in Google Cloud Secret Manager and mounted as environment variables at runtime.
+They are never embedded in container images or visible in deployment configurations.

 ### Cloud Process Management